Efficient Estimation of Structural Models via Sieves: Our Sieve-Based Efficient Estimator

 \subsection{Discussion}

-\textbf{Case 1. $\omega = \infty$: } We now discuss the extreme case when we let $\omega = \infty$.
-That is, for each guess of the model parameter $\theta$, we find the best approximation to minimize any deviation from the equilibrium condition and then evaluate the likelihood by plugging in this best approximation.
-Specifically, our estimator becomes equivalent to

-which looks similar to MLE, with an important difference that we only search for the best approximation in the inner loop.
-We call this special case of our estimator the approximate MLE (AMLE).

-One may wonder about the advantages of gradually changing $\omega$ instead of directly considering the limiting case.
-AMLE ignores the data when finding the best approximation of the solution for each $\theta$.
-Because the data are informative about the true strategies $p$, our general penalized sieve estimator may perform better than AMLE.
-By gradually updating the smoothing parameter, we shift the weight from the data to the equilibrium condition.
-At the minimum, a preliminary nonparametric estimate of $\widehat{p}$ (by letting $\omega =0$) constitutes a good starting value for the inner loop but is subject to issues with nonparametric estimates.
-When the smoothing parameter increases, more weight is given to the equilibrium condition.
-By forcing model restrictions more strongly, the estimates converge to MLE estimates.

-\textbf{Case 2. $\omega = \infty$ and $\beta = p$: } Our method could incorporate each element of the endogenous variable $p$ as a basis function in sieve approximation and put all of the weight on the equilibrium conditions in the inner loop.
-As a result, our estimator covers the MPEC estimator as a special case.
-Our above-mentioned derivation also suggests a natural way to calculate standard errors for MPEC estimators.
+\textbf{MPEC: } When the state space is discrete and $p$ is finite, our method could incorporate each element of the endogenous variable $p$ as a basis function in sieve approximation and put all of the weight on the equilibrium conditions in the inner loop.
+In this case, our estimator becomes the MPEC estimator.